MichaelCurrin/learn-to-code/intro_to_coding.md

 - Traditionally, programmers learnt the _C_ programming language or a "functional" programming language.
 These are typically not beginner-friendly.
 - More modern languages are usually "object-oriented", which can make them more natural to conceptualize (the objects might map to real-world entities like users and images).
 These are usually easier to pick-up.
+- Note that there are over 200 programming languages and they can generally are do similar tasks.
+Some just make it easier or convenient to do certain things.
+Some have a lot of support in terms of meetups, online foror there are a lot of open-source libraries for you to download and use in your application to
 - The popular modern languages are:
 	- Java - server-side applications and user interfaces, also websites
 	- C# (C Sharp) - as above
 	- Python - as above, but with particular growing interest around Data Science, web scraping, automation, machine learning and the Internet of Things (IoT).
 	- C++ (C Plus Plus) - often used for games or high-performance computing.
 	- Ruby - Fullstack web development, but also capable of
 	- PHP

 ### Web development